pxheim/zettelkasten/book-higginbotham-2021-principles-of-web-api-design.md

 - Emitted events: this lists out any event that emitted by the operation that can be used internally in the system.
 E.g. listBooks will likely emit an event "Books Listed".
 - Operation details: this is the technical part of the API, what request parameters are required / options, what is actually returned, is it safe*, etc.

+APIs should be categorized into safe, idempotent or unsafe.
+- Safe: state is not altered, typically a GET request.
+You can get a list of books many times and no state will ever be changed and you'll always get the same result.
+- Idempotent: same request can be made many times and the same result can be guaranteed, typically PUT and DELETE requests.
+You can PUT a book to update its information (alter the state), but regardless of how many times you PUT with the same information, you'll always get the same result.
+- Unsafe: requests that make changes to the target resources, and cannot be done multiple times with the same result, typically POST and PATCH.
+If you POST a new book multiple times, you're going to alter the state by creating a new book, and if you POST many times, you'll keep creating new books.